brannala/BA3/doc/BA3Manual.md

 [0,1]:0.000 [1,1]:0.002 [2,1]:0.001
 [0,2]:0.000 [1,2]:0.035 [2,2]:0.031
 ```
 This entry is for individual ind0 sampled from population 0.
-The genotypes of the in-
+The genotypes of the individual
-dividual are listed ﬁrst followed by the posterior probabilities of migrant ancestry.
+are listed ﬁrst followed by the posterior probabilities of migrant ancestry.
 The
-notation [i, j] : indexes the population source i and generation j (0=nonmigrant, 1=1st gen-
+notation [i, j] : indexes the population source i and generation j (0=nonmigrant, 1=1st
-eration migrant, 2=second generation migrant) of migrant ancestry.
+generation migrant, 2=second generation migrant) of migrant ancestry.
 For example, [0,0] is
 the category of nonmigrants from population 0.
 If j = 0 the only possible non-zero entry
 is the source population for the individual (in this example popullation 0).
 If j > 0 the
 only possible non-zero entries are for populations other than the source population.
 In